-3.9 INJECTABLE (PEN) DEVICES
+3.9 INJECTABLE (PEN) DEVICES/INSULIN VIALS

 Insulin pens (and any other medication delivered in an injectable device) should be prescribed and dispensed as an original manufacturer's box (e.g. five insulin pens per box).
 The pen devices will be labelled as stock with a space to insert the patient name, prison number and date of first use.
-The pen/device supply will be accompanied with an additional "Injectable Pen/Device Issuing Record" sheet; this should be used each time a new device is removed from the box for use.
+The pen/device supply will be accompanied with an additional

+"Injectable Pen/Device Issuing Record" sheet; this should be used each time a new device is removed from the box for use.

-For IP - only one pen/device will be issued to the patient at a time by a registered nurse in exchange for a used/empty one.
-Each time a pen/device is issued, the nurse and nurse performing the 2nd check of the pen/device must record the issue on the accompanying issue record sheet.
-The nurses must check that there is a valid risk assessment and prescription on S1 and partially administer each pen issued on the electronic S1 prescription chart.
-When the last pen/ device are given to the patient, the issuing record sheet should be returned to pharmacy.
+For IP - only one pen/device will be issued to the patient at a time by a registered nurse, nursing associate or pharmacy technician in exchange for a used/empty one.
+Each time a pen/device is issued, a 2nd check of the pen/device must be recorded on the accompanying issue record sheet.
+Both staff must check that there is a valid risk assessment and prescription on S1 and partially administer each pen issued on the electronic S1 prescription chart.
+When the last pen/ device is given to the patient, the issuing record sheet should be returned to pharmacy.

-For supervised administration of an injectable device, two nurses are required to sign and date the issue record sheet each time a new device is issued ensuring that there is a valid risk assessment and prescription on S1.
-Again, once the last device has been signed for the completed issue record sheet should be returned to pharmacy.
+For supervised administration of insulin, a vial should be used but an injectable pen device may be used where vials are not available from the manufacturer.
+Two registered staff are required to sign and date the issue record sheet each time a new vial or pen device is issued ensuring that there is a valid risk assessment and prescription on S1.
+Again, once the last vial/pen device has been signed for the completed issue record sheet should be returned to pharmacy.

-If a nurse identifies that there is not a valid prescription and /or risk assessment then the prescriber should be contacted to re-write the electronic prescription.
+If a medicines administrator identifies that there is not a valid prescription and /or risk assessment then the prescriber should be contacted to re-write the electronic prescription.

-A daily pen-needle exchange service through nursing staff should occur, allowing for safe use and disposal of sharps.
+A daily pen-needle exchange service at the medication hatch should occur, allowing for safe use and disposal of sharps.

-There is an out of hours (emergency) stock of injectable insulin pen devices located in primary care storeroom fridge.
-Each original container/box will hold individually labelled pens (labelled as out of hours stock), where the patient details can be completed.
-An issue record sheet will be placed with each original box and should be completed with appropriate patient details and two nurse signatures, when using this out of hours (emergency) stock supply.
+There is an out of hours (emergency) stock of injectable insulin vials and pen devices located in primary care storeroom fridge.
+Each original container/box will hold individually labelled vials or pens (labelled as out of hours stock), where the patient details can be completed.
+An issue record sheet will be placed with each original box and should be completed with appropriate patient details and a 2nd witness signature, when using this out of hours (emergency) stock supply.